 When you see Remote Desktop Manager for the first time, it will be immediately apparent that this product was created by engineers, for engineers.
 This isn’t a fancy client for end users, this is a tool for use by system administrators, consultants, and service providers.

 Using a remote connection management system like Remote Desktop Manager provides you secure remote access to your network’s users by centralizing all your data storage, configuring network for remote access, and restricting data access permissions.
 IT teams can use the integrated credential management features to store and manage account passwords as well as integrate existing password manager solutions directly into Remote Desktop Manager.
 The platform is designed to protect users’ credential data by never giving sysadmins direct access to that information.
-All privileges and permissions are managed using our role-based security system which allows you to create a granular protection system that is quite flexible, creating the necessary separation of departments to protect sensitive data and comply with data security regulations.
+All privileges and permissions are managed using our role-based access control which allows you to create a granular protection system that is quite flexible, creating the necessary separation of departments to protect sensitive data and comply with data security regulations.